ODS-NN-Breakfasts/rus-ad-search-engine/README.md

 ├── .gitignore - important ignore settings (also needed for DVC) ├── README.md - this document
-├── data.dvc - DVC info on tracked content of "data/" directory (managed automatically) ├── metrics.json - search metrics, which are used to track history and generate the report on GitHub Pages └── requirements.txt - list of Python packages for installation
+├── data.dvc - DVC info on tracked content of "data/" directory (managed automatically) ├── metrics_generator.py - script to generate "metrics.json" file on all available data ├── metrics.json - search metrics, which are used to track history and generate the report │   on GitHub Pages
+└── requirements.txt - list of Python packages for installation
 ```